- FoodSearcher Tool

 Cauliflower belongs to the same plant family as cabbage, broccoli, kale, bok choy and Brussels sprouts.
-Consumption of cauliflower in the United States was approximately 1.5 pounds of fresh and .4 pounds of frozen per person (ERS, Yearbook 2014).
-Over the past 10 years, consumption has declined 17 percent.
+Total annual consumption of cauliflower in the United States in 2020 was approximately 2.61 pounds of fresh and 0.72 pounds of frozen per person (USDA ERS, 2020).

 Cauliflower is a highly nutritious vegetable, ranking among the top 10 foods in regards to ANDI score (Aggregate Nutrient Density Index), which measures vitamin, mineral and phytonutrient content in relation to caloric content.
 It is low in calories and an excellent source of vitamin C and fiber, as well as provides two core conventional antioxidants.

 Cauliflower is a cool-season crop requiring more exacting temperature for quality production than its relatives.
-The optimal temperature range for cauliflower is between 65 and 68o F. It is extremely sensitive to unfavorable conditions, such as unusually hot weather, drought or too low temperature, which often result in the formation of premature heads or curds.
-Cauliflower must be “blanched” in which the outer leaves are tied to protect the curd.
-A good yield would be 7 to 9 tons per acre with heads averaging 2 to 3 pounds.
-The number of U.S. farms producing cauliflower has increased 6 percent in the last five years.
-This is due, in part, to an increase in the number of small farms of less than 5 acres producing cauliflower.
-U.S. cauliflower production for fresh market was 628.4 million pounds in 2013 and 9.0 million pounds for freezing.
+The optimal temperature range for cauliflower is between 65 and 68° F. It is extremely sensitive to unfavorable conditions, such as unusually hot weather, drought or too low temperature, which often result in the formation of premature heads or curds.

-Based on most recent production and price averages, the estimated gross value per acre is $5,940 (Cauliflower Production in California, 2009).
+Based on most recent production and price averages, the estimated gross value per acre is $10,540.
 The costs of production of cauliflower vary depending on the production location, weather, and other factors.
 It is particularly labor-intensive with hand-labor needed for blanching, harvest and post-harvest handling and packaging.